rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 ### Example of JSON-LD parsing using a stack

-[Listing 1](#jsonld-recipe-mojito) shows an example of hierarchical nodes in JSON-LD, where several steps are listed to create a mojito.
+[Listing 1](#jsonld-recipe-mojito) shows an example of hierarchical nodes in a JSON-LD document, where several steps are listed to create a mojito.
-JSON-LD links each of these steps to the main mojito recipe identified by `http://example.org/mojito` using the `http://rdf.data-vocabulary.org/#instructions` predicate.
+JSON-LD links each of these steps to the main mojito recipe (identified by `http://example.org/mojito`) using the `http://rdf.data-vocabulary.org/#instructions` predicate.
 Hereafter, I illustrate how triples can be generated from this document using a continuously updating stack.
-For simplicity, the following examples will only include subject, predicate and object in the stack, the actual implementations also include other information such as the current graph, context, base IRI, ...
+For simplicity, the following examples only include subject, predicate and object in the stack, the actual implementations also include other information such as the current graph, context, base IRI, ...

-Parsing the `@context` node of this document is being delegated to [jsonld-context-parser.js](https://github.com/rubensworks/jsonld-context-parser.js), which is used internally to translate terms to IRIs.
+Parsing the `@context` node of this document is delegated to [jsonld-context-parser.js](https://github.com/rubensworks/jsonld-context-parser.js), which is used to translate terms to IRIs.

 <figure id="jsonld-recipe-mojito" class="listing" markdown="block">
 ```json